-that has settled to the bottom of the tank from being used.
-The hole for the overflow pipe is cut-out while the concrete is still green (half-dry).
+The opening of the outlet pipe is usually placed 10.0 centimeters (4.0 inches) or so above the level of the tank floor to prevent dirt that has settled to the bottom of the tank from being used.
+The hole for the overflow pipe is cut out while the concrete is still green (half dry).
 The overflow pipe is then set in the hole.
 The open end of the pipe should be covered with a layer of window screen to stop mosquitoes and other insects from entering and breeding in the tank.

-On large tanks used for watering animals (diagram 29, figure 13), the outlet is often provided with an adjustable pipe section fitted inside the tank.
+On large tanks used for watering animals (Diagram 30, Figure 13), the outlet is often provided with an adjustable pipe section fitted inside the tank.
 If the water trough is damaged by the animals or if the ball valve in the trough sticks open, only a little water will be lost.
-The outlet to the tank should be fitted with a sand filter to screen the water before it is used, in order to remove most organic matter and bacteria.
+The outlet to the tank should be fitted with a sand filter to screen the water before it is used in order to remove most organic matter and bacteria.
 This sand filter must be kept permanently wet if it is to work correctly.
-The sand should be cleaned or replaced from time to time (diagram 29, figure 14).
+The sand should be cleaned or replaced from time to time (Diagram 30, Figure 14).

-Reinforcing mesh (chicken wire): There are many different types of steel reinforcing mesh that can be used to make reinforced concrete.
+Reinforcing wire: There are many different types of steel reinforcing mesh that can be used to make reinforced concrete.
 These generally consist of thin wires, either woven or welded into a mesh, but the main requirement is that the wire must be easy to use and, if necessary, flexible enough to be bent around sharp corners.
-The wire is tied and held firmly in place so that the concrete can be trowelled over it.
+The wire is tied and held firmly in place so that the concrete can be troweled over it.